IO500/benchmark.old/README.md

-# benchmark
+# old benchmark
-Hosting the instructions and utilities required to run and submit to the IO500
+Achive of instructions and scripts required to run and submit the original IO500 benchmark (pre IOR/mdtest integrated application).